seblyng/roslyn.nvim/README.md

 > [!NOTE]
 > There's currently an open [pull request](https://github.com/mason-org/mason-registry/pull/6330) to add the Roslyn server to [mason](https://github.com/williamboman/mason.nvim).

-##Focus of this plugin:
+##    Focus of this plugin:
-The goal of this plugin is use the power of Roslyin lsp in neovim, for do this it's gonna integrate different event, line: wordspace/didChangeWatchedFiles ,ecc
+The goal of this plugin is use the power of Roslyin lsp in neovim, for do this it's gonna integrate different event, line: wordspace/didChangeWatchedFiles ecc.
 The features are now avalaible beyond the classic lsp feature(go to definition,action,reference,rename ecc) are:
-    -it has an api to AUTO update the csproj when create a file() `	require("roslyn.csprojManager").add_element(<path to update>)`,(it calls the did_change_watched_file)
+    -    it has an api to AUTO update the csproj when create a file() `	require("roslyn.csprojManager").add_element(<path to update>)`,(it calls the did_change_watched_file)
-    -it has a api to launch the event did_change_watched_file, `function M.did_change_watched_file(uriFile,client,type)`, to informa the server that something has been changed
+    -    it has a api to launch the event did_change_watched_file, `function M.did_change_watched_file(uriFile,client,type)`, to informa the server that something has been changed
 The features that i wanna insert:
-    -api to remove the file from csproj
+    -    api to remove the file from csproj
-    -integration with  nvim-tree.lua
+    -    integration with  nvim-tree.lua
+    -    extends the number of lsp event for a smother experience

 **Install the plugin with your preferred package manager:**
 ```lua